Mike Burkons

 Dear Beachwood Residents,

-I want to end this blog post by letting voters know that my entire campaign will NOT solely focus on this option Council has to lower property taxes or spending more responsibly.
+I want to end this blog post by letting voters know that my entire campaign will NOT solely focus on this option Council has to lower property taxes.
 There are 3.5 months before election day which is plenty of time to talk about the other things we can do to improve and better our community.
 However, the deadline for Council to vote to lower our property taxes is September 15th.
 If Council continues to pretend this idea was never suggested or isn’t a real option at their disposal, there will not be enough time for the public discussion, debate and consideration it deserves.

-I would love to hear your input on my positions, or any issue/opportunity you see.
 Please reach out to me via phone, text, email or through my Facebook page/blog, etc.

 Have a great weekend,